tendant/simple-thumbnailer/README.md

 ```

 Adjust credentials, bucket, and endpoints to match your deployment.
 On startup the worker logs the backend it detected; verify it matches the live simple-content service.

+Derived thumbnails are written with object keys prefixed by their derivation, e.g. `derived/thumbnail_512/<parent-id>/<derived-id>_<filename>`.
+This keeps original assets and thumbnails easy to distinguish when browsing a shared bucket.